remix-run/remix-website/data/posts/shop-case-study.md

 The journey of building Shop Web with Remix is a testament to Remix's flexibility, DX, and scalability, as well Shopify's focus on building good, useful software quickly and iteratively.

-By leveraging the advantages of a monorepo setup, building on top of their existing infrastructure, and harnessing the rapid development capabilities of Remix, the team successfully transformed [shop.app][shop.app] from a simple marketing site into a fully functional web application.
+By leveraging the advantages of a monorepo setup, building on top of their existing infrastructure, and harnessing the rapid development capabilities of Remix, the team successfully transformed Shop.app from a simple marketing site into a fully functional web application.

 The move to Vite further accelerated the development process, drastically improving HMR times and boosting productivity.
 The team was able to do this before Vite was even stabilized due to Remix's continuous delivery with [unstable and future flags][future-proofing-blog].